VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Annotation Details

 For the U.S. annotators, all three were raised monolingual.
 English is the first and primary language of all three annotators.
 All three identify as monocultural and have completed a Bachelor's degree.
 All were born in the United States and have lived there for their entire lives.

 For the Chinese annotators, all three were raised monolingual.
 Mandarin is the first and primary language of all three annotators.
 All three identify as monocultural and have completed a Bachelor's degree.
 All were born in China and have lived there for their entire lives.
+The U.S. annotators were 27, 28, and 29 years old, while the Chinese annotators were between 25, 28, and 29 years old.